-CD Text can only be embedded on a CD-R master, and not a DDP Image, DDP Tape or U-Matic master.
+CD Text can only be embedded on a CD-R master or DDP Image, and not on a DDP Tape or U-Matic master.

 SADiE uses the fields in the PQ Editor to add Title and Artist information for each CD track.
 Additionally, if you press the Edit Headings button on the PQ toolbar, the PQ List Title Editor has some fields for disc information, which is used in the PQ Print out.
 The CD Title and Artist fields here will provide the Disc Artist and Title information in the CD Text.